|Fuel Economy (city/hwy mpg)

 Similarly, the 2022 RAV4 infotainment system offers the same Android Auto and Apple CarPlay connectivity accessed through a seven-inch touchscreen, along with SiriusXM and a six-speaker audio system.
 Where Honda gives buyers access to HD radio for superior sound quality, Toyota gives buyers Amazon Alexa access.
 However, that means buyers who don’t have a home Alexa won’t benefit from that feature, though all buyers can utilize the HD radio system in the Honda.

-When it comes to safety, driver-assist technology in each SUV is outstanding, even at the entry level.
+When it comes to safety, driver-assist technology in each SUV is outstanding, even at the base level.
 The EX trim for the 2022 CR-V comes standard with Honda Sensing, which includes systems like Collision Mitigation Braking and Road Departure Mitigation.
 LED daytime running lights, Automatic High Beam Assist, and a Blind Spot Information System with Cross Traffic Monitor are safety features added beyond the standard safety suite for the CR-V.

 Toyota gives the 2022 RAV4 a similar set of standard driver-assist features like a Pre-Collision System with Pedestrian Detection and Lane Departure Alert with Steering Assist, and Toyota even includes a Blind Spot Monitor with Rear Cross Traffic Alert for the XLE trim.
 Adaptive Cruise Control is also part of the safety suites for both SUVs, providing more convenience on long drives.
 Technology for connectivity, entertainment, and safety are on fairly equal ground in most categories.
 For buyers who like connected services for more safety and access to remote features, each SUV allows access to both free and subscriber services to make these SUVs a rare match for technology.